natura-cosmeticos/natds-js/packages/icons/CONTRIBUTING.md

 Natura Design System - Icons

-To include a new Icon you should put the SVG in the `src/assets/` folder and deploy the application as usual.
-The new Icon will be available within the generated font.
+To include a new Icon you should put the SVG in the `src/assets/` folder and build the application as usual.
+The new icon will be available in the generated font.

 ## Build